Emilio Materassi

 Emilio Materassi (October 30, 1894 – September 9, 1928) was an Italian Grand Prix motor racing driver.

 Early life

-Born in Borgo San Lorenzo, near Florence, Italy, Emilio began working in a bicycle shop, learning the basics of applied mechanics.
+Born in Borgo San Lorenzo, near Florence, Emilio began working in a bicycle shop, learning the basics of applied mechanics.
 Later, he went to work in a car garage, where he developed a strong love for engines and cars.

-When he was in his twenties Materassi took over the administration of his family business, selling wine, ropes and twine.
+When he was in his twenties, Materassi took over the administration of his family business, selling wine, ropes and twine.

 Poor economic condition forced him to work as a bus driver for local services.

 Racing career

-The racing debut came at the Gentlemen Grand Prix at Brescia, September 11, 1921, driving an aged car from the Turin automaker Itala.
+Materassi's racing debut came at the Gentlemen Grand Prix at Brescia, September 11, 1921, driving an aged car from the Turin automaker Itala.
 Unfortunately the car broke down after three laps.